kaede0e/two-species-genome-comparison-pipeline/case_study.md

 7 Pd07                 19.3
 8 Pd08                 18.5
 ```
 Which seems to suggest about 20% of the almond genome is composed of transposable elements.
 Compared to other plant species or animal genomes, this seems a bit low.
-However, as we discussed in 'eukaryotic genome' lecture, there is a strong linear correlation between genome size and TE content in eukaryotic genomes (https://link-springer-com.ezproxy.library.uvic.ca/article/10.1007/s13258-017-0522-y).
+However, as we discussed in 'eukaryotic genome' lecture, there is a strong positive correlation between genome size and TE content in eukaryotic genomes.
 Taking into consideration that Prunus dulcis genome is relatively small (228Mbp), this TE content can be said average.
-As a comparison, _Arabidopsis thaliana_ genome is ~15% TEs (135Mbp), _Zea mays_ genome has ~85% TEs (2.4Gbp).
+As a comparison (https://doi.org/10.1155/2011/893546), Arabidopsis genome is ~15% TEs (125Mbp), rice genome is ~35% TEs (472Mbp), maize genome is ~85% TEs (2.3Gbp).
+TEs have recently gained a lot of attention and have shifted the concept of being 'junk' DNA to a key regulator that holds evolutionary roles especially in plant genomes.
+Plants are sessile.
+It is stuck in where it grows.
+But at the same time, it needs to fight against both biotic and abiotic stresses.
+At times of changing climate, for instance, it cannot escape by moving to a different habitat but it must adapt by changing its own abiotic stress-coping mechanisms.

 TE:
 <img width="380" alt="Screen Shot 2022-03-11 at 10 17 30 AM" src="https://user-images.githubusercontent.com/91504464/157926482-40f6e2a9-6b86-4604-a3bc-15f45e0cf469.png">